Poggen/portfolio/content/blog/principles-for-minimising-cognitive-load-in-design.md

 **1/ Remove distractions**

 Remove visual obstacles that slow the user down.
-So less modals asking for permission, not relevant links, images not related taking over, CTA-bars etc.
+Less modals asking for permission, not relevant links, none related images, CTA-bars etc. Just show the bare minimum a user needs to complete a task.

 **2/ Re-use existing patterns**

 Use well established patterns for information hierarchy and navigation.
 Don't re-invent patterns, assume the user has knowledge of the most common ones and design around them.
-No surprises.
+Unexpected patterns lead to confusion.

-**3/ Less steps**
+**3/ Guide the user**

-For completing a task just use the bare minimum of steps.
-Can this signup be two steps instead of four?
-Great!
-Can we remove some fields that is not relevant?
-Also great!
+Contextual onboarding is a great example, highlight where the function is located in the app so the user can find it straight away.